-Look Away was written by David LaMotte, for his 2022 release “Still.”
-The video, co-produced and directed by Hannah Garrity and David LaMotte, was released in the summer of 2023.
-Garrity and LaMotte made very intentional production choices, and included many images that may benefit by further explanation and more context than it is possible to include on screen.
-They created this page to offer some of that context and some description of how various composition choices were made.
+Look Away was written by David LaMotte, for his 2022 album “Still.”
+This video, co-produced and directed by Hannah Garrity and David LaMotte, was released in the summer of 2023.
+Garrity and LaMotte made very intentional production choices in order to support the tone and theme of the song, and included many images that may benefit by further explanation and more context.
+This page offers some of that context and description.

 Song Lyric